 Do you do seasonal bucket lists?
 I do.
-I’m a planner and a wanderluster and I get great satisfaction out of check marks.
-This Summer, I grabbed a 12 x12 post it note from a pad that my husband had brought back for free from a conference and started jotting down all kinds of things I wanted to accomplish and enjoy as a family.
+I’m a planner and a wanderlust and I get great satisfaction out of checkmarks.
+This Summer, I grabbed a 12 x12 post-it note from a pad that my husband had brought back for free from a conference and started jotting down all kinds of things I wanted to accomplish and enjoy as a family.
 I’d say we had check marks by about 87% of those items (precise, I know) and then we even added a few surprise items along the way.
 Well, I plan to do the same thing for this Fall as well if I can find that giant post-it pad again.
-And on my list, like all other Falls, I will have things like: go apple picking, take pictures at a pumpkin patch, maybe go to a corn maze, go leaf peeping on the blue ridge parkway, make apple pies, make pumpkin cake, have people over for a potluck, celebrate Thanksgiving with family, etc. At the core of my list for Fall is the reminder that most of these goals center around the theme of harvest time.
+And on my list, like all other Falls, I will have things like: go apple picking, take pictures at a pumpkin patch, maybe go to a corn maze, go leaf-peeping on the blue ridge parkway, make apple pies, make pumpkin cake, have people over for a potluck, celebrate Thanksgiving with family, etc. At the core of my list for Fall is the reminder that most of these goals center around the theme of harvest time.
 If it hadn’t been for the investments of people planting things with this season in mind, I wouldn’t be able to enjoy this season to its fullest.
 An abundant life with God is a lot like this too.

 God created us for relationship with Him and others.
 But we can’t enjoy that gift unless we put in the time, conversations, and obedience that are needed to cultivate what’s necessary for a harvest of abundant living.